What is a Program Rep?

 Brielle Shortreed, who was an At-Large Senator began her time with SA as a Program Rep. Here is her story:

 My freshman year, I was just a timid undergrad more than a bit nervous to get involved in the Milwaukee community, let alone student government.
-However, after plenty of informative conversations and persuading from my fellow lab partner who was involved in Student Association (actually our newly elected Vice President, Zen Johnston), I became more intrigued with the idea of having a voice in important UWM decisions.
+However, after plenty of informative conversations and persuading from my fellow lab partner who was involved in Student Association, I became more intrigued with the idea of having a voice in important UWM decisions.
 That being said, I knew I wasn’t ready to run for an elected campus position quite yet, and so instead became involved as a Program Representative for the College of Health Sciences.
-I worked under Senator Katie Malek organizing, brain storming, and ultimately executing a variety of events in the College of Health Sciences including but not limited to hosting a Spring Social.
+I worked with my academic senator organizing, brain storming, and ultimately executing a variety of events in the College of Health Sciences including but not limited to hosting a Spring Social.
 Having gotten a taste of what SA was all about, I was hooked and opted to continue in the organization by running for a Senator At-Large position for the 2018-2019 school year.
 Having now solidified my seat, I am honored to continue my work this year as a Senator working along side so many incredibly intelligent peers to make UWM an even better establishment for all students.
 That being said, I would have never imagined I would ever be a part of Student Association, and I strongly encourage anyone looking to learn more about what we to do become a Program Representative.

 Adyson Leonard, who was an At-Large Senator began her time with SA as a Program Rep!
 Here is her story: